SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - creates directory my_dir with permissions 751
-13-change_group - changes the group of file hello to school 100-change_owner_and_group - changes the owner of each file and directory to vincent and the group to staff
+13-change_group - changes the group of file hello to school 100-change_owner_and_group - changes the owner of each file and directory to vincent and the group to staff 101-symbolic_link_permissions - changes the owner of symbolic link _hello to vincent and group to staff